 If your employer does not provide safety gear, you have the right to refuse to do dangerous work

-There are certain jobs that are just inherently dangerous, or those that people in harm’s way more often than other positions.
+There are certain jobs that are just inherently dangerous, or positions that put people in harm’s way more often than other positions.
 For example, people who work with heavy equipment or with toxic chemicals are more likely to be hurt at work than those who have desk jobs.
-However, even in jobs that workers take on knowing that they involve some element of risk, they can still refuse to do certain work if their employers fail to provide them with the appropriate protections to do the job safely.
+However, even in jobs that workers take on knowing it involves some element of risk, they can still refuse to do certain work if their employers fail to provide them with the appropriate protections to do the job safely.

 According to the Occupational Safety and Health Administration, commonly known as OSHA, workers have a legal right to refuse to do dangerous tasks that clearly present a risk of death or serious physical harm if all of the following conditions are met: